Year 11 & 12

 These pathways make it possible for a variety of students needs to be met within the school environment.

 The VCE provides students with a post-compulsory certificate which allows students to access diverse pathways beyond school and attests to their readiness to enter post-school studies.
 It is awarded to students who satisfactorily complete a program of studies as described by the Victorian Curriculum and Assessment Authority (VCAA).
-This program for a full time student at Loreto College will consist of 22 units taken over four semesters or two years.
-At the end of Year 12 students would normally receive an Australian Tertiary Admission Rank (ATAR) which can be used for University and / or Tertiary and Further education (TAFE) entrance.
+This program for a full-time student at Loreto College will consist of 22 units taken over four semesters or two years.
+At the end of Year 12 students would normally receive an Australian Tertiary Admission Rank (ATAR) which can be used for university and / or Tertiary and Further education (TAFE) entrance.

-At Year 11:
+In Year 11:

 It is expected that irrespective of a student’s study of a Unit 3 and 4 sequence in Year 11 she will undertake five Unit 3 and 4 sequences in Year 12.